 For those who have already found love, the city’s pulsating sensuality can be used to your advantage.
 The problem is, after a few romantic dinners and walks in the park, you start to run out of ideas on how to impress your partner.
 Luckily for you, we have laid out some ideas in this guide.

 Taking your date out to get pizza might seem like romantic suicide, but Pizza Piola has a funky vibe and loud enough music to ensure that uncomfortable silences won’t be a problem.
-Dadá is also a bar (see below), but the food is excellent, and it’s the kind of effortlessly hip place that will suggest to your partner that you’re cooler than you really are.
+Dadá is a bistro bar (see below), with excellent food, and it’s the kind of effortlessly hip place that will suggest to your partner that you’re cooler than you really are.
 To create the impression that you are all ‘in the know’, take your date to one of the exclusive underground restaurants such as Casa Felix.

 As millions can testify, witty conversation, a charming personality and good looks can all be rendered unnecessary if you just supply your date with enough alcohol to make everything you say seem Oscar Wilde-ishly clever and all your physical deformities seem, well, momentarily excusable.
 Le Mervel is a fun place to get the night started and is only a few blocks away from the likes of Dada and Empire Thai, making it the perfect place for an aperitif.